Qiskit/qiskit/CONTRIBUTING.md

 The `stable/*` branches should only receive changes in the form of bug fixes.

+## Deprecation Policy

+End users of Qiskit need to know if a feature or an API they are using and rely on will still be supported by the software tomorrow.
+Users rely on existing features, knowing under which conditions the project can remove (or change in a backwards incompatible manner) a feature or API is important.
+To manage expectations the following policy is how API and feature deprecation and removal is handled by Qiskit:

+1. Features, APIs or configuration options are marked deprecated in the code.
+Appropriate `DeprecationWarning` class warnings will be sent to the user.
+The deprecated code will be frozen and only receive minimal maintenance (just so that it continues to work as-is).

+2. A migration path will be documented for current users of the feature.
+This will be outlined in the both the release notes adding the deprecation and the release notes removing the feature at the completion of the deprecation cycle.
+In addition if feasible the warning message will also include the migration path.
+A migration path might be "stop using that feature", but in such cases it is necessary to first judged how widely used and/or important the feature is to end users and decided an obsolescence date based on that.

+3. An obsolescence date for the feature will be set.
+The feature must remain intact and working (although with proper warning being emitted) in all releases pushed until after that obsolescence date.
+At the very minimum the feature (or API, or configuration option) should be marked as deprecated (and still be supported) for at least three months of linear time from the release date of the first release to include the deprecation warning.
+For example, if a feature were deprecated in the 0.9.0 release of terra, which was released on August 22, 2019, then that feature should still appear in all releases until at least November 22, 2019.
+Since releases do not occur at fixed time intervals this may mean that a deprecation warning may only occur in one release prior to removal.

+Note that this delay is a minimum.
+For significant features, it is recommend that the deprecated feature appears for at least double that time.
+Also, per the stable branch policy deprecation removals can only occur during minor version releases, they are not appropriate for backporting.

 ## Stable Branch Policy

 The stable branch is intended to be a safe source of fixes for high